 Psychologists have established four personality traits that may explain a person’s willingness to inflict pain and suffering on others: narcissism, psychopathy, sadism, and deception.
 Called the “Dark Tetrad,” this combination of traits may explain why some teens are able to taunt, harass, and bully others online — sometimes to the point of no return.

 In a 2013 study, 3.6 percent of students reported being cyberbullied with hurtful information online.
-While that number may seem small, its ramifications can be huge: research by JAMA Pediatrics in 2014 established that cyberbullying was strongly related to suicidal ideation, particularly in comparison to traditional bullying.
+While that number may seem small, its ramifications can be huge: research by JAMA Pediatrics in 2014 established that cyberbullying and online emotional abuse were strongly related to suicidal ideation, particularly in comparison to traditional bullying.